MoonS1120/Extension/README.md

 Your opponent's values for all four attributes are hidden, but a hint is given during the game: <br>

-**(Basic) Attack, Defense:** Sum of the opponent's Attack and Defense values. <br>
+**(Basic) Attack, Defense**  → Sum of the opponent's Attack and Defense values. <br>
-**Magic Attack, Magic Defense:** Magnitude of the difference between the opponent's Magic Attack and Magic Defense values.
+**Magic Attack, Magic Defense**  → Magnitude of the difference between the opponent's Magic Attack and Magic Defense values.

 <hr>